 Now, people don’t normally see the soles of my shoes… but that doesn’t seem like a reason to let them be nasty.
 Couple that with the fact that Seth and I sell full-time on eBay, and I have cleaned hundreds of shoes to send to other people – and I was understandably embarrassed.
 So let’s you and I take 5 minutes together and learn how to overhaul the soles of your flats!
 Well actually, I’ve already learned this…so let me share it with you!

 *I usually ignore the spot-test warning on cleaning products, but this is one you should take seriously.
 You have the potential to stain or ruin your soles so make sure to test a small patch before continuing!

 - A stiff nylon shoe brush.
-I used a cleaning brush like these but you can use a regular old toothbrush if you want.
-If may take a bit more time and work, but hey, use what you’ve got!
+I used a cleaning brush but you can use a regular old toothbrush if you want.
+It may take a bit more time and work, but hey, use what you’ve got!

 - Goo Gone.
 This is our magic potion.
 While there are probably other options that will work, I have had other cleaners melt and ruin soles.
 Goo Gone has never betrayed me.

 If you’ve got your dirty pair of shoes in hand, head to the bathroom and clean everything off the counter to give you room to work.
 My Goo Gone came in a bottle with a spray top, so I sprayed a generous layer across the bottom of the shoes, focusing on the gum spots.
 Goo Gone isn’t much besides oil, so you can use your finger to spread it around, ensure even coverage, and get it into those hard-to-reach cracks.